mue/mue/README.md

 * Supports multiple browsers
 * Actively developed and opensource
 * Automatically updating API (with no tracking!) with new photos, quotes and offline mode
 * Search bar

 ## Planned Features
 * Settings feature - enable/disable features!
 * Update modal, copy button and more!
 * Multiple language support

-*Mue has been recently rewritten with React and is missing the features that are crossed out*

 ## Installation
 Note: A demo of the tab can be found [here](https://mue.now.sh).